alpoplaw/ssTools/README.md

 # ssTools

-This repository contains all the code....
+This repository contains all the code for the simulation and sample size estimation in "Feasibility of sample size calculation for RNA-seq studies"

 ## Data for simulation